RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/Print.md

 ## Examples
 ```
-Print("This is a test message, ", false, false)
+Print("This is a test message. ", false, false)
 ```
 ```
 Print("The next print will be an int: ", false, false)